 Plans changed again as Charlie Wheeler began an Autumn 1914 preparation with The Parisian.
 After a few starts, Wheeler finally gave up and once and for all returned The Parisian to Coleraine.

-At last, a retirement a Melbourne Cup winner deserves looked likely.
-No word of The Parisian racing appeared in the racing pages until just under three years later.
+At last, the type of retirement a Melbourne Cup winner deserves looked likely.
+Nothing of The Parisian racing appeared in the racing pages until just under three years later.
 On St Patrick’s Day 1917, The Parisian returned to racing at the Coleraine Racecourse across from Kirby’s Mt Koroite Homestead.
 With a hefty weight of 14 stone 9 lbs, the heaviest ever carried at Coleraine, and ridden by, of all people, John Kirby’s chauffeur Archie Gunning, The Parisian broke down again.

-There was little doubt The Parisian had run his last race and around two months later, the sad news came The Parisian had been destroyed.
-Reports stated it was due to a start at a picnic meeting in the Western District.
-With no reports of the horse racing between March and May, it would have to be assumed his injuries were due to the unreasonable task he was given on St Patrick’s Day at Coleraine when his only purpose in racing, was to attract a crowd.
+There was little doubt The Parisian had run his last race and around two months later, the sad news came that The Parisian had been euthanised.
+Reports stated it was because of a start at a picnic meeting in the Western District.
+With no reports of the horse racing between March and May, it would have to be assumed his injuries were because of the unreasonable task he was given on St Patrick’s Day at Coleraine when his only purpose in racing was to attract a crowd.

 This snippet from Broken Hill’s Barrier Miner four years before The Parisian’s death foresaw what was to come.
-After two unsuccessful preparations and three years presumably in the paddock, the horse seemingly needed to earn more oats.
-One would have thought as a Melbourne Cup winner he had earned more than a life time’s supply.
+After two unsuccessful preparations and three years presumably in the paddock, the horse needed to earn more oats.
+One would have thought as a Melbourne Cup winner he had earned more than a lifetime’s supply.

 A sad end for a brave horse.

-John Finn Kirby passed away at Portland on 7 April 1942 aged eighty-four.
+John Finn Kirby passed away in Portland on 7 April 1942, aged eighty-four.
 His wife Elizabeth had passed away twenty-one years earlier at the Kirby home “Koroite” in Kew, Melbourne.
 History shows The Parisian was the best horse Kirby owned, save for Napier a winner of the Great Eastern Steeplechase at Oakbank and the Grand Annual Steeplechase at Warrnambool.